PCENet: High Dimensional Surrogate Modeling for Learning Uncertainty: Introduction

-In the surrogate modeling stage, we consider Polynomial Chaos Expansions (PCEs)~\cite{xiu2002wiener, ghanem1990polynomial, oladyshkin2012data} to learn the mapping from the latent distribution to the output space.
-PCEs are highly efficient uncertainty modeling techniques and have many appealing properties, including: (a) they are inexpensive to compute; (b) they can match higher-order moments, making them suitable for arbitrary distributions with arbitrary probability measures~\cite{oladyshkin2012data}; and (c) they capture the global characteristic of the function~\cite{schobi2015polynomial}.
-We propose a maximum mean discrepancy (MMD) approach~\cite{gretton2012kernel} to learn the coefficients of PCE from the training data.
-MMD is a moment matching technique, and therefore, enables us to match high order moments of the output distribution to the model response.
-Moreover, our approach only requires to sample the latent distribution, and does not require any prior statistical assumptions on the data.
+In the surrogate modeling stage, we consider PCEs \cite{xiu2002wiener, ghanem1990polynomial, oladyshkin2012data} to learn the mapping from the latent distribution to the output space.
+PCEs are highly efficient uncertainty modeling techniques and have many appealing properties, including: (a) they are inexpensive to compute when the input dimension is small; (b) they can match higher-order moments, making them suitable for arbitrary distributions with arbitrary probability measures~\cite{oladyshkin2012data}; and (c) they capture the global characteristic of the function~\cite{schobi2015polynomial}.
+In our study, we also explore a loss function with a {\em maximum mean discrepancy} (MMD) based regularization for computing the PCE coefficients, and a bilevel alternating minimization (BAM) procedure~\cite{xiao2023alternating,xiao2023generalized} to {\em jointly} solve for the PCE coefficients and the hyperparameters of the MMD regularization.
+The approach only requires sampling the latent distribution and does not require any prior statistical assumptions on the data.